-Students pursuing a thesis in a creative discipline have a few different requirements to meet in their thesis proposal compared.
-Their thesis proposal does not necessarily need to include the same components, but their proposal should still provide an introduction, literature review, bibliography, and how the student intends to approach their creative work.
+Students pursuing a thesis in a creative discipline have a few different requirements to meet in their thesis proposal.
+Their thesis proposal should provide an introduction, literature review, bibliography, and how the student intends to approach their creative work.

 Thesis Proposal Cover Page